janisdd/basic-board-game-editor/referee/readme.md

 - expose constants to ui (e.g. to better detect darker token colors)
   - actually all constants for the methods (e.g. to find tokens) are optional and can be passed via js

+- maybe allow dices with e.g. white pips?
+  - solved with invert img??

 ## Important

 - we now use SURF as keypoint detector which is non-free!! (copied from opencv contrib)

+## Misc

+in `referee/opencv_js_patch/lessons.md` are som lessons on how to extend opencv js with e.g. new classes & new types